 Although the EPA unsuccessfully tried to ban the use of asbestos, the product’s utilization is not tightly controlled and limited.
 Nonetheless, mesothelioma lawsuits and asbestos lawsuits are still being filed even though asbestos use began to be phased out many years ago.
 This is because asbestos suit claimants are still getting sick from exposure that happened years ago and do not have to actually bring a claim until they manifest symptoms.
 Even though this product liability and asbestos lawsuits litigation has been around for nearly 50 years and hundreds of billions of dollars in compensation has been paid, liability in some of these cases is still hotly contested at trial.
-Asbestos litigations are complex matters that should not be handled by a local attorney who moonlights as a traffic ticket lawyer.
+Asbestos lawsuits are complex matters that should not be handled by a local attorney who moonlights as a traffic ticket lawyer.
 There is no such book as a ‘class action guide’ that a local real estate lawyer could read and be able to take big corporations to the proverbial mat.
 Class action lawsuit examples that a small claims attorney reads about on the internet will not help a local solicitor.
 There are no mesothelioma class action books available.
-An Asbestos exposure lawsuit is a serious matter that can only be handled by top experienced lawyers or an asbestos litigation group made up of the best lawyers.
+An Asbestos exposure lawsuit (asbestos lawsuits) is a serious matter that can only be handled by top experienced lawyers or an asbestos litigation group made up of the best lawyers.